Protonull/CivVoxelMap/.github/README.md

 - CivMC bans reading entity equipment so player and mob helmets no longer appear in radar by default.
 Also added a warning to the option buttons of the feature's illegality.

-- CivMC bans reading entity elevation so players and mobs are no longer darkened or faded by how far above or above they are from you.
+- CivMC bans reading entity elevation so players and mobs are no longer darkened or faded by how far above or below they are from you.
 Also added a warning to the option button of the feature's illegality.

 - Added a fair-play option to disable seeing crouched entities in your radar.